qipanda/Spring19-Research/Ideas.markdown

 - With header data + coup data, are news articles an indicator of incoming coup in the respective country?
 If so, is there a linguistic shift in the way the country is mentioned in the news vs. normally?
 Does the frequency increase?
+- How do other countries interact with the couping country leading up the coup?
+Is there a notable trend traceable linguistically from news articles/news headers?
+-